Moving from the Pacific Islands

 Your Pacific community will be an important source of support.

 Community organisations have useful services and information.
-Find out more about these organisations, as well as banking, health care and finding somewhere to live, on our website.
+Find out more about these organisations on our website.
+We also have information about banking, health care and finding somewhere to live.

 Setting up your life in New Zealand